OSGeo/OSGeoLive-doc/en/quickstart/opencpn_quickstart.rst

 charts using the GRIB plugin.
 The :doc:`zyGrib software <../overview/zygrib_overview>` (also on this disc) is an easy way to download that.
 See the :doc:`zyGrib quickstart <../quickstart/zygrib_quickstart>` for details.
-Enable the plugin the right most tab of the OpenCPN configuration menu;
+Enable the plugin from the right most tab of the OpenCPN configuration menu;
+a new icon will appear at the right end of the main toolbar.

-right click on the GRIB directory selection window to show hidden files, including the ``.zygrib`` directory containing the default GRIB download directory.
-If you saved the GRIB file into your home directory navigate to :file:`/home` and select your ``user`` directory as the GRIB data directory.
+ If you saved the zyGRIB file into your home directory, navigate to :file:`/home` and select your ``user`` directory as the GRIB data directory.
+Then right click on the file listing's background to show hidden files, including the ``.zygrib`` directory that contains the GRIB download files.

  There is no need to uncompress the file.
 Click on the ">" to the left of the filename and select from the list of available forecast times.